Net worth of 'Barbie' star Margot Robbie and how she spends her fortune

 Robbie plays the titular character, who is based on the world-famous Mattel doll, and stars alongside Ryan Gosling, who plays Ken.
 The film also has a larger A-list star cast, including Dua Lipa, Emma Mackey, Simu Liu, Ncuti Gatwa and John Cena, playing different versions of Barbie and Ken.
 The film also stars America Ferrera, Kate McKinnon, Issa Rae, Rhea Perlman, and Will Ferrell.

-According to multiple reports both Robbie and Gosling have been paid USD 12.5 million each for Barbie.
+According to multiple reports both Robbie and Gosling have been paid USD 12.5 million (INR 102 crore approx.) each for Barbie.
 It is not clear if Robbie or any of the other actors have a share in the profits of the film, similar to how some A-list stars, such as Tom Cruise, the star of Mission: Impossible – Dead Reckoning Part One (2023), do in their cases.

 Nevertheless, Robbie serves as one of the producers of the film.
-This means her overall paycheck from Barbie will be much higher than her acting fees of USD 12.5 million.
+This means her overall paycheck from Barbie will be much higher than her acting fees of USD 12.5 million (INR 102 crore approx.).

 Margot Robbie’s endorsements and businesses